orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 direction at the point**: What does it mean for a point yo become its own direction? ; function becoming data becoming toplogies becoming ..

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

-- [ ] Non-commital ignorance, lazy functions ; Carrying of an initial/terminal from a reference without traversing the direction

-@see "What if this wasn't the case?" https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=%22What%20if%20this%20wasn%27t%20the%20case%3F%22

 ## Exploration and Discovery
 reverse engineering, debugging, checking for consistency, validation, fidelity